-5 Ways to Save on Your Fence Rental BillAugust 28, 2020
+5 Ways to Save on Your Fence Rental BillJuly 7, 2022

 Schedule Your Install and Removal During Business Hours

 If you love to “do it yourself”, then you’re in luck!
-Installing and dismantling your own temporary fence is a great way to avoid labour costs.
-Labour to install and remove temporary fence can make up a big chunk of your bill, so installing your own fence is a sure-fire way to save on your fence rental.
+Installing and dismantling the temporary fence yourself is a great way to avoid labour costs.
+Labour related to fence installation and removal can make up a big chunk of your bill, so installing your own temporary fencing is a sure-fire way to save on your fence rental.

 If you’ve decided to install your own fence, check out our YouTube channel for helpful how-to videos like this one: